eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 The fact is, I am an ultra pure Condorcetist.
 Purer than those who scoff at Approval voting, because I do not just think the Condorcet winner *should* be elected if they exist (in the ballot data).
 Instead, I believe that if your system cannot guarantee that a Condorcet winner *will* exist (in the ballot data), then it's a broken system with no practical potential.
 Approval is the purest Condorcet method because it always elects and induces a Condorcet winner!

-However, to bring back in a little bit of seriousness to this April fools post, I accept that some believe there is value in a more expressive voting system.
+However, to bring back in a little bit of seriousness to this April Fools' post, I accept that some believe there is value in a more expressive voting system.
 In particular, if Approval voting elects the Condorcet winner via sincere strategies, then that was done via voters likely choosing one of many sincere strategies.
 A full ranked method has only one sincere strategy, and there is value to that.

 Further, the effective rarity of Condorcet cycles "in the wild" (at least, under RCV) means that the guarantee that a Condorcet winner will always exist in the ballot data has limited persuasiveness.
 I think such a guarantee is valuable in an era of distrust, but I do not claim this is the only thing that matters.
 Especially because it *does* come at the cost of limiting expression significantly.